-'Wards Resident in Institutions - Vocational Guidance Reports - Policy & General Correspondence' was opened on the 16 March 1950 with a letter from Father Cyril Stinson of the Catholic Episcopal Migration and Welfare Association.
+'Wards Resident in Institutions - Vocational Guidance Reports - Policy & General Correspondence' is a file held by the State Records Office of Western Australia, within the series titled 'Files - Community Welfare ("A" Series)'.
+It was created on the 16 March 1950 with a letter from Father Cyril Stinson of the Catholic Episcopal Migration and Welfare Association.
 Father Stinson wrote to inform the Secretary of the Child Welfare Department (CWD) that he had received 'vocational guidance reports on several wards at St Joseph's Orphanage' and thought that it 'might be a very good idea to have all our State Wards in all Institutions examined and reported on.'
 This suggestion was followed up by the CWD and the file contains correspondence about this process - firstly with the Education Department in WA and later with the Commonwealth Employment Service.

 'Wards Resident in Institutions - Vocational Guidance Reports - Policy & General Correspondence' was created by the Child Welfare Department (CWD) and is organised in reverse date order (that is, with the most recent item at the beginning of the file).